Perspective Aware Road Obstacle Detection: Approach

 To distinguish obstacle pixels from the road surface ones, we rely on a U-Net type network architecture, which we train using negative binary cross-entropy loss of pixel classification between the model's prediction and the ground truth segmentation map.
 The input image is first processed by a ResNeXt101~\cite{Xie17b} feature extractor, pre-trained on ImageNet~\cite{Deng09} and frozen at training time.
 We extract four levels of features with increasing receptive fields.

 In each block of our up-convolution pyramid, we concatenate the perspective map to the backbone features, and we use it again before the transposed convolution, as depicted in Fig.~\ref{fig:arch_small}.
 With such an insertion, the scale information presented to each level of the pyramid can then influence the interpretation of the backbone features at different receptive fields and hence locally adjust the effective receptive field of the detector.
 In practice, this allows the network to distinguish between distant obstacles and small but harmless irregularities, such as wet patches, leaves, or tile edges, which ought to be ignored.
-As we will show in the following section, our perspective-aware architecture shows its full advantage when used together with the perspective-aware object injection.
+As evidenced below, our perspective-aware architecture shows its full advantage when used together with the perspective-aware object injection.

 In our experiments, the perspective map is scaled by $\frac{1}{400}$ before being passed to the network, following the normalization applied in~\cite{Liu19b}, to bring it to an approximate value range between 0 and 1, which improves convergence.